 - Click the checkbox to turn warnings on or off.

 - Click Save.

 It can take up to 24 hours for your users to get these alerts after you turn them on.
-You can track settings changes in the Admin console audit log.
+You can monitor settings changes in the Admin console audit log.